meshery/homebrew-tap/README.md

 `mesheryctl` uses your current Kubernetes context, your `KUBECONFIG` environment variable (~/.kube/config by default).
 Confirm if this Kubernetes cluster you want Meshery to interact with by running the following command: `kubectl config get-contexts`
 </br>

-If there are multiple contexts in your kubeconfig file, specify the one you want to use with the use-context subcommand:</br> `kubectl config use-context <context-to-use>`.
+If there are multiple contexts in your kubeconfig file, specify the one you want to use with the use-context subcommand: `kubectl config use-context <context-to-use>`.
 ### Upgrading
 To upgrade `mesheryctl`, execute the following command.
 ```